mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # OotD Release Notes

+## 3.7.0
+* Uses .NET 4.7.2 Framework for additional performance and HiDPI improvements
+* Other miscellaneous fixes and polish.

 ## 3.6.0
 * Now has a single installer for both 32-bit and 64-bit office, which should reduce confusion quite a bit.
   * **Important Notes**: